Chu-Te-Ethan-Chen/C/HuffmanCoding/README.md

 };
 int MAX_QUEUE_SIZE;
 nodePointer priorityQueue[MAX_QUEUE_SIZE];
-* You have to create a node with malloc function
+* You have to create a node with malloc function.
-* Your code must be able to: read the text from a file, and output the code book and encrypted text to a file
+* Your code must be able to: read the text from a file, and output the code book and encrypted text to a file.

 `Hints`:
-* Pop two nodes u and v in order
+* Pop two nodes u and v in order.
-* Create a node w
+* Create a node w.
-* The left child and right child of w are set to u and v, respectively
+* The left child and right child of w are set to u and v, respectively.
-* Push node w back to the priority queue
+* Push node w back to the priority queue.
-* Repeat the above pop and push until no node in the queue
+* Repeat the above pop and push until no node in the queue.

 `Description`
 step1: Record the frequency of each character in the text.txt.